TomPace101/nanopore_diffusion/README.md

 If defined, the environment variable `SRCLOC` will be used to locate the `src` folder.
 Similarly, if the environment variable `DATALOC` is defined, it will be used to locate the `data` folder.

-The various sets of analyses that have been conducted using the code are organized by short, human-readable hashes of longer analysis descriptions.
+The various sets of analyses in the old `data` folder are organized by short, human-readable hashes of longer analysis descriptions.
 The human readable hashes used here consist of an adjective followed by a noun.
 Some readers may be familiar with the code names used for releases of the Ubuntu distribution of linux,